The Closer (2021 film): Production

 In 2016, Chappelle made a deal to release three stand-up comedy specials on Netflix.
 The deal was extended to include more specials and The Closer marks the sixth and final show in the series.
 The other shows were Deep in the Heart of Texas, The Age of Spin, Equanimity, The Bird Revelation, and Sticks & Stones.
 The Closer was written and performed by Chappelle.
-It was produced and directed by Stan Lathan who directed Chapelle's previous specials.
+It was produced and directed by Stan Lathan who directed Chappelle's previous specials.
 The special was recorded over the course of seven sold-out performances at the Fillmore in Detroit, which ran from August 10 through August 15, 2021.
 Originally, the show was to run from August 10 to 12, but three additional dates were added "due to overwhelming demand".
 In the trailer for the show Chappelle stated, "Comedians have a responsibility to speak recklessly.
 Sometimes the funniest thing to say is mean.
 Remember, I'm not saying it to be mean: I'm saying it because it's funny."

 The show was dedicated to the memory of comedian Norm Macdonald, who died shortly before its release.

 According to leaked documents obtained by Bloomberg News, Netflix paid $24.1 million for The Closer.